MDJonesBYU/EGLE-Contamination-Analysis/README.md

 Subsections were taken to than rank each contaminated site by the severity for each district as well to enable District EGLE employees to priority their contaminant sites appropriately.

 For questions or concerns, please contact Matt Jones: MJONES@ENvirolytica.com.
 This project is the culmination of years of work between Mr. Jones and EGLE staff.
-Please consider a donation to support this and future projects.
+Please consider a donation to support this and future projects. **Donate here: paypal.me/Envirolytica**